spacemeshos/protocol/sync/01-overview.md

 ## Sync and the Tortoise

-Sync is what triggers the Tortoise protocol to run on a new layer.
-Once a node has synced enough new layers and blocks that vote for or against the blocks in a given layer, it triggers the Tortoise to process those votes.
+Sync is what triggers the [Tortoise protocol](../consensus/01-overview.md#tortoise) to validate blocks.
+This works in two ways.

+For the current layer, Sync waits a specified period of time, called `ValidationDelta`, to accumulate blocks.
+Once this interval is passed, it kicks off the Tortoise to process the votes in these new blocks.
+In the case where a node is synchronizing historical layers, each layer is processed as soon as all of its blocks are received.

+For blocks that arrive late, i.e., for previous layers, Sync immediately passes the data to the Tortoise.